Should You Spend Your IRA or RRSP First? Cross-Border Explained

 Why Canadians Should Focus on RRSP Withdrawals First

-1. Similar Tax Treatment: In Canada, both IRA and RRSP distributions are taxed as regular income.
+1. Similar Tax Treatment: In Canada, both IRA or RRSP distributions are taxed as regular income.
 As a Canadian, withdrawing from your RRSP helps to mitigate future tax burdens since RRSPs have specific withdrawal requirements that increase as you age.

 2. Higher Withdrawal Requirements: By age 71, an RRSP must be converted to a RRIF, and distributions must start by age 72.
 These RRIF withdrawals are generally higher than the U.S. RMDs, thus it’s beneficial to reduce the RRSP balance sooner.